-Will your system or platform be compatible with the one I currently use or will I need to convert to a new one?
+Will your system be compatible with the one I currently use or will I need to a new one?

 If conversion is necessary, what will it cost and how will your company help in the transition process?
 Remember that you likely already have expensive practice management systems in place, and while you should be flexible and open to some change, you shouldn’t have to completely redo everything to accommodate your billing company.

 How secure is the company’s system and what safeguards do they take to protect data?
 How HIPAA-compliant is the service?
 There needs to be a designated HIPAA security person with periodic assessments with records of compliance progress.